For a variety of reasons, people have been saying that younger adults (Millennials, specifically) aren’t saving enough for their retirement.

 Here’s the summarized data:

-Whatever your age, if you’re an eligible worker you should be participating in your employer’s 401(k) retirement plan.
+Whatever your age, if you’re an eligible worker you should be participating in your employer’s 401(k) plan.

 Not only is it in your own best interest to save for your retirement, but many employers provide some percentage of “matching” dollars for their employees who participate, as an encouragement for those employees to do what they ought to do anyhow – save for their eventual retirement.